Equivalent rectangular bandwidth: Approximations

-where f is in Hz and ERB(f) is also in Hz.
+where f is in kHz and ERB(f) is also in kHz.
 The approximation is applicable at moderate sound levels and for values of f between 100 and 10 000 Hz.

 ERB-rate scale

 The ERB-rate scale, or ERB-number scale, can be defined as a function ERBS(f) which returns the number of equivalent rectangular bandwidths below the given frequency f.
 The units of the ERB-number scale are known ERBs, or as Cams, following a suggestion by Hartmann.
 The scale can be constructed by solving the following differential system of equations: